 How Long Does Fiberglass Insulation Last in Attic?

 What about fiberglass insulation?
 Compared to cellulose, fiberglass insulation is way better.
 Why so?
-Despite its low cost, fiberglass insulation can provide you with a long-term 80-100 years of insulation effect.
+Despite its low cost, fiberglass insulation can provide a long-term 80-100 years of insulation effect.
 Unless it’s damaged, the long-term insulating effect should persist.

 Is fiberglass better?